 Pallet wrapping and storage is a highly manual operation that requires a lot of interaction between staff, pallets, and racking.
 Avoiding safety hazards from falling objects can be achieved by making sure your pallet packing procedures account for common issues.
 Staff should be trained to properly wrap and secure pallets, wear personal protective equipment (PPE), use a recommended stacking pattern, and follow manufacturer guidelines for safe stacking height and weight capacity.
 Having procedures that also instruct employees to inspect pallets for loose nails or other issues and properly directs them to avoid walking on racking or other areas that can cause damage can add additional layers of safety.

 A warehouse location numbering system helps to avoid unnecessary aisle congestion by providing clear guidance to direct associates to the proper areas.
 By reducing aisle congestion, associates have easier access to racks and other storage areas, which in turn reduces accidents, as well.
-Use warehouse signs and labels to ensure that all areas are clearly marked, including retro-reflective signs and labels for long-range scanning applications.
+Use signage and warehouse labels to ensure that all areas are clearly marked, including retro-reflective signs and labels for long-range scanning applications.
 If you’re not sure what warehouse signs and labels are suitable for your various warehouse applications, visit our three-step guide to choosing the right warehouse labels.
 For tips on selecting the best top-level signage solutions, visit our warehouse signs buying guide.

 The forklift charging stations used in most warehouses seem simple enough and, as far as equipment is concerned, are extremely safe.
 Most of the risk in these areas comes from employee activity in preparing for charging and battery maintenance.
 Prohibiting smoking in the area is an obvious safety check, but it is also critical to have proper ventilation in the area and adequately position and apply brakes to lifts before charging.
 Battery maintenance procedures should also be well documented and instruct in the use of proper PPE, contain adequate equipment for servicing batteries, and provide instructions for use of nearly emergency facilities such as eyewash stations in the event of battery acid exposure.